c6ws/tpt2/dropchance_calculator/README.md

 # Module Dropchance Calculator
 This script will calculate the current dropchance, peak dropchance, and dropchance per second.
+(Note: `dropchancepersecond` is not the dropchance gained per second, but instead it's `dropchancethiswave`/time.
+I do not know a better name for it so ping me on discord if you do.

 ## Requirements
 1 script, 1 conditions, 2 impulse, and 15 lines unlocked in the Facility AI for the main script.